 How to Make Adjustments to the Woodworking Plans

-I created these Basic Storage Shelf Plans to be an exact fit for my walk in pantry, but you can easily adjust the plans to fit your own space.
-Here’s how you can customize them for different shelf heights, a different width or with different materials.
+I created the plans to be an exact fit for my walk in pantry, but you can easily adjust them to fit your own space.
+Here’s how you can customize them for different shelf heights, a different width or different materials.

 Adjust the size

 Interior Shelf Height: The shelf height written in the plans is 13″ tall, which will accommodate most baskets and the kitchen items I needed to store.
 You can change the height of the shelves (or add additional shelves) by changing the location of the shelf supports in the Basic Storage Shelf Plans.

 Overall Storage Shelf Length: The shelf length written in the Basic Storage Shelf Plans is 67″ long.
 You can easily shorten or lengthen this by cutting your 2×6 shelf boards to whatever length you want your shelf.
 Just keep in mind that the legs of the storage shelf should be no more than 48″ apart to provide proper support and keep the shelves from sagging.

 Overall Shelf Height: I built my simple storage shelf to be counter height at 34″ tall.
 (Counter height is generally considered 34-36″ tall.)
 If you want a shorter storage shelf simple shorten the legs to the height you need.
 You will also need to adjust the location of the shelf supports.
 If you want to make the shelf taller I recommend also widening the shelves or securing the completed storage shelf to a wall to prevent it from tipping over.

 Fitting the Shelves

 In the Basic Storage Shelf Plans I first build the shelf legs and then attach the horizontal shelf boards.
 Even with making the legs about 1/4″ wider than the shelf boards, it was a tight fit!

 To get the shelf boards in place I had to do a lot of wiggling and then use a rubber mallet to hit them down into place.